treejer/mobile/src/screens/TreeSubmission/screens/SelectPhoto/README.md

 # SelectPhoto screen

-> SelectPhoto screen will show pick image buttons, one of tree submission steps.
+> Select photo step user must pick or take photo of tree, one of tree submission steps.

 components: